Having the right tools makes any job easier. Taking pictures of your Betta is no excep tion. You need a Camera, a photo booth and willing subjects.

 You need 2 or 3 containers.
 They should be clear glass or plastic, with a flat surface.
 At one time I used square 5”x5” glass candle jars after removing all the wax.
 I now use 4”x4” beanie baby boxes (available at Craft stores or on the net for about a dolar).
 The booth has to be big enough for a large male betta to flair his fins and not touch any side.
 If you use a container with curved surfaces, it will distort the picture just like the funny mirrors in the amusement park.
 Be sure to clean the water spots off the surface before you start.

 For a background, you need a flat, non reflective surface.
 A color that contrasts with the subject will give you better pictures.
 I use a pack of multi colored construction paper from the school supply isle.
 They are cheap and disposable and they don’t create glare or reflect unwanted light into the photo.
-I find that changing the color in the middle of a shoot will affect the mood of my fish also.
+I find that changing the color in the middle of a shoot will affect the mood of my betta fish for sale also.

 To get good pictures, you are going to need plenty of light.
 I use a room with a skylight but at night or on a rainy day I need extra light.
 Set one light fixture above the photo booth and one in front but to the side, as if it were looking over your shoulder.
 You need the fish to be well illuminated but you do not want light reflecting off of the photo booth into the camera.
 Try adjusting the angle of the front of the photo booth until your can not see the light source or any reflections of yourself or the camera.
 Once I used an aquarium with a mirrored back and I got a great picture of me taking a picture of the fish….. not what I wanted!